sven-hash/docs/versioned_docs/version-stable/developers/develop-with-nym/websocket-client.md

 When the client is first started, it will reach out to the Nym network's validators, and get a list of available Nym nodes (gateways, mixnodes, and validators).
 We call this list of nodes the network _topology_.
 The client does this so that it knows how to connect, register itself with the network, and know which mixnodes it can route Sphinx packets through.

-Once the client has obtained the network topology, it automatically sends a registration request to one of the first available gateway.
-The gateway returns a unique authentication token that the client attaches to every subsequent request to the gateway.

 #### Connecting to the local websocket